 The industry is undergoing a painful readjustment period.
 The acceleration of further store closures will eventually lead to a more 'inconvenient' experience for some groups of consumers across many parts of the UK.
 Inevitably, this frustration will be a catalyst for further online shopping with consumers turning to online as an alternative to in-store purchases.

-Figure 13: Openings and closures of stores across Great Britain.
+Figure 13: Openings and closures of stores across Great Britain consumers will increasingly migrate towards online as their channel of choice as the customer journey becomes even more frictionless.